kungfoo/falcon-bms-control/docs/index.md

 ### Windows Firewall

 Windows Firewal will ask you to allow the server application to communicate on the network when you first run it.
 Not allowing it to do that will render the clients unable to discover the server and unusable.

+## FAQ

+### I get a windows language switch popup on some keypresses?

+On some systems with multiple input languages, the shortcut for language input switching conflicts with the default BMS key binds.
+The easiest solution is probably to unbind the shortcut in Windows language preferences.

 ## Client Goals